mishaaggarwal15/My_website/content/blogs/blog4.md

 ## Intro

 Hi, I am Misha Aggarwal.
 I was born on 11th May, 2000 in a city in Punjab, India.

+image: pic071.jpg
+Image of the place I spent most of the time in.

+My top favourite things include:
+* Doing yoga and practicing meditation
+* Explore new cafes
+* Read fictional books